TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

 $$p(z_k) = \mathcal{N}(A^{k-1} \mu_{0}, \sum_{i=0}^{k} A^{i} \Sigma_{k-i} A^{i \intercal})$$

 and do exact inference of $p(y_{k})$ even if is not a normal distribution.

+In our work, we used the model in Eq.~\eqref{eq:dynamic_flow} in Imitation Learning problems.

 #### Citation